 While the media landscape and ad buying landscape is growing in complexity every year—with advertisers contending with everything from LinkedIn Ads to user-generated content on Instagram and other social media platforms—there are still a wealth of tools, best practices, and methodologies that advertisers can use to ensure brand suitability and positive ad adjacency.

-But identifying categories and topics to avoid is only the starting point.
+Identifying categories and topics to avoid is the starting point.
 Advertisers also need the targeting and reporting tools to ensure that they’re advertising in the right places.

 Those tools need to go beyond standard keyword blocking, which can go too far into blocking content that might actually be relevant for the brand.
 Instead, programmatic advertisers should look for tools like Peer39 that offer granular targeting using brand safety categories, contextual content classifications, keyword targeting and blocklists, and transparency reporting around ad placements and engagement.